 This can be corroborated with a study of Pedrajas & Bito-onon , 2022 emphasizing that institutional support, including recognition and training, significantly impacts faculty research productivity by enhancing their competence and motivation.
 It also highlights the importance of structured reward systems in fostering a thriving research culture.

 Table 4.
-Factor 4: Opportunities for attending conferences, workshops, and gaining advanced knowledge in their field.
+Factor 4- Opportunities for attending conferences, workshops, and gaining advanced knowledge in their field